mathigon/textbooks/content/circles-and-pi/content.md

 equal to the square of the tangent segment.

 --------------------------------------------------------------------------------
+> sectionStatus: dev
+> section: inscribed-polygons

 ## Inscribed Polygons

+__[CC] Construct an equilateral triangle, a square, and a regular hexagon inscribed in a circle.__

 An inscribed polygon is a polygon where every vertex is on a circle.
 Note, that not every quadrilateral or polygon can be inscribed in a circle.
 Inscribed